getvictor/website/content/page/speaking/_index.md

 **CodeMash 2026**
 **Dates:** January 13-16, 2026
 **Location:** Sandusky, Ohio
-**Session:** Evolutionary Architecture: Turning a Layered Monolith into a Modular Future
+**Session:** Modularizing a 10-Year Monolith: The Architecture, The People, and the Pain

 **FOSDEM 2026**
 **Dates:** January 31-February 1, 2026